appcypher/viper/NOTES.md

 - Static Reference Tracking (SRT)

-    SRT is a garbage collection technique that tracks objects' lifetimes at compile-time.
+    SRT is a deallocation technique that tracks objects' lifetimes at compile-time and can break reference cycles.

     - Non-concurrent programs